Western Alumni

 • Our dedicated staff will work with you to assess your opportunity

-• The role is posted for Western students enrolled in internship programs to apply
+• The role is posted on Western Connect for Western students in any relevant program to apply

 • You will be supported throughout the recruitment process allowing you to select talent to meet your goals